sass/sync-message-port/README.md

 ## Usage

-1. Use `SyncMessagePort.createChanenl()` to create a message channel that's set up to be compatible iwth `SyncMessagePort`s.
+1. Use `SyncMessagePort.createChanenl()` to create a message channel that's set up to be compatible with `SyncMessagePort`s.
 A normal `MessageChannel` won't work!

 2. You can send this `MessageChannel`'s ports across worker boundaries just like